ydahal1/ydahal1/jokes.md

-1. Why do programmers prefer dark mode?
-Because light attracts bugs!
+Sure!
+Here are four jokes related to software engineering and cybersecurity:

+1. Why did the programmer go broke?
+Because he lost his domain in a phishing attack.

-2. Why did the computer go to the doctor?
-Because it had a virus!
+2. Why did the cybersecurity expert bring a ladder to work?
+Because he heard the system had high-level security.

-3. Why was the math book sad?
-Because it had too many problems.
+3. Why do programmers always mix up Christmas and Halloween?
+Because Oct 31 == Dec 25.

-4. Why did the programmer quit his job?
-Because he didn't get arrays!
+4. Why did the software engineer get stuck at the grocery store?
+Because the shopping cart had a buffer overflow.

+Note: Please keep in mind that these jokes are meant to be lighthearted and may not be suitable for all audiences.

 [
-Wed Jul 12 01:46:54 UTC 2023
+Thu Jul 13 01:49:00 UTC 2023
  ]